brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Change] Introduced scalar type hints.
     - [Change] Introduced method return types.
     - [Change] Simplified the Model.
+    - [Change] Do not display the encoding info, if we have a buffer info available.
     - [Bugfix] The Aimeos decorator analysis works now as it should.

+3.2.3 dev
+    - [Bugfix] Added missing closing li tag to the expandableChild template.
+    - [Bugfix] The fe configuration does not update the render type.

 3.3.1
     - [Feature] Updated to PHP 7.4